 The sensing responder should transmit the Sensing Measurement Response frame within aSensingFrameExchangeExpiry (see Table 11-29a (Sensing procedure timing-related parameters)) timeout period in response to the Sensing Measurement Request frame.
 If the sensing initiator does not receive the Sensing Measurement Response frame within this timeout period, or if a Sensing Measurement Response frame is received with a status code other than SUCCESS, the sensing measurement session shall be considered unsuccessful(#1103, *0718).

 If an unassociated non-AP STA intends to participate in a sensing measurement session initiated by an AP, it shall transmit a Sensing Measurement Query frame to solicit a Sensing Measurement Request frame from the AP.
 Upon reception of a Sensing Measurement Query frame from an unassociated STA, the AP should transmit a Sensing Measurement Request frame to the unassociated STA within a aSensingFrameExchangeExpiry (see Table 11-29a (Sensing procedure timing-related parameters)) timeout period to initiate a sensing measurement session.
-If the unassociated non-AP STA does not receive a Sensing Measurement Request frame from the AP within a aSensingFrameExchangeExpiry (see Table 11-29a (Sensing procedure timing-related parameters)) timeout period, then it shall consider the solicitation to AP to initiate a sensing measurement session unsuccessful(*0718).
+If the unassociated non-AP STA does not receive a Sensing Measurement Request frame from the AP within a aSensingFrameExchangeExpiry (see Table 11-29a (Sensing procedure timing-related parameters)) timeout period, then it shall consider the solicitation to the AP to initiate a sensing measurement session unsuccessful(*0718).

 Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1, a non-AP STA shall transmit a Sensing Measurement Query frame to the AP after aSensingComebackAfter (see Table 11-29a (Sensing procedure timing-related parameters)) and before aSensingComebackBefore (see Table 11-29a (Sensing procedure timing-related parameters)) to solicit a Sensing Measurement Request frame from the AP.
 Both STAs(#1085) start a corresponding unassociated STA comeback timer when the exchange of the Sensing Measurement Query frame and the Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1 completes.
 The unassociated STA comeback timer shall be set to aSensingComebackBefore (see Table 11-29a (Sensing procedure timing-related parameters)).

-If an AP intends to request from one of the unassociated non-AP STAs in this TB sensing measurement exchange to participate in another sensing measurement session as a sensing responder, the AP may set the Comeback field of the corresponding User Info field in the Sensing Polling Trigger frame to 1.
+If an AP intends to request one of the unassociated non-AP STAs in this TB sensing measurement exchange to participate in another sensing measurement session as a sensing responder, the AP may set the Comeback field of the corresponding User Info field in the Sensing Polling Trigger frame to 1.

 If the sensing responder is an unassociated non-AP STA, the sensing initiator shall assign the sensing responder to be polled in the TB sensing measurement exchange by setting the Poll Assigned field in the TB Sensing Specific subelement of the Sensing Measurement Parameters element in the Sensing Measurement Request frame to 1(#1548, #1549, #2109).